dutchaug/beginners-workshop/lesson01/README.md

 ![Typical Android Gradle project structure](img/project-structure.png)

 #### Gradle build files
+Android apps are written in the Java programming language.
+The Android SDK tools compile your code—along with any data and resource files—into an APK: an Android package, which is an archive file with an `.apk` suffix.
+One APK file contains all the contents of an Android app and is the file that Android-powered devices use to install the app.

 At the root of the project folder you can see various gradle files.
-You can use [command line tools](http://developer.android.com/tools/building/building-cmdline.html), [Ant](http://ant.apache.org/), [Maven](http://maven.apache.org/) and [Gradle](http://www.gradle.org/) to build and package your Android projects.
+You can use [command line tools](http://developer.android.com/tools/building/building-cmdline.html), [Ant](http://ant.apache.org/), [Maven](http://maven.apache.org/) and [Gradle](http://www.gradle.org/) to build and package your Android projects into these APK files which you can install on your Android device directly or sign and upload to the [Google Play Store](https://play.google.com/apps/publish/).
 The Android Tools team have chosen the highly flexible [Gradle](http://www.gradle.org/) build system as the main Android build system.
 You can read more about the new build system [here](http://tools.android.com/tech-docs/new-build-system).

 The **build.gradle**, **gradle.properties** and **settings.gradle** files describe how to build the helloworld project.